Meet the Directors

 Faye Vallance

-I’m excited to be starting this new life chapter and help this exciting community grow and flourish.
+I’m excited to be stepping into this new chapter and helping to nurture a space where people can grow, connect, and flourish.